Do I need life insurance?

 What is the purpose of life insurance?

-Like other types of insurance, life insurance is designed as a type of financial protection.
-As a policyholder, you pay premiums to the life insurance company in exchange for the promise of a “death benefit1 to be paid out to your chosen beneficiaries, if you die (assuming you are the insured) while the life insurance policy is in place.
+Like other types of insurance, life insurance may provide financial protection in the case of an unexpected event.
+As a policyholder, you pay premiums to the life insurance company in exchange for the promise of a “death benefit1 to be paid out to your chosen beneficiaries if you die (assuming you are the insured) while the life insurance policy is in place.

 When is life insurance generally purchased?

-There are several life stages that can initiate a decision to purchase life insurance or review the policies you have to determine if you have enough coverage.
+There are several life stages that might prompt you to purchase life insurance or review the policies you have in order to determine if you have enough coverage.
 Some common examples include:

-• Shouldering a major liability: Taking out a mortgage or business loan can sometimes coincide with purchasing a life insurance policy.
-Your named beneficiaries can use the proceeds of the life insurance to help pay off the mortgage or business loan—and not worry about losing the home or business if you were to pass away.
+• You have various loans: Taking out a mortgage or business loan can sometimes coincide with purchasing a life insurance policy.
+Your named beneficiaries can use the proceeds of the life insurance to help pay off the mortgage or business loans you may have.

-• Experiencing a major life change: Marriage, divorce, the birth or adoption of children, or the loss of loved one, often mean that more people are depending on you.
-Whenever your number of dependents increases or your marital status changes, it's a good idea to purchase or update your life insurance to make sure your family's new configuration will be financially taken care of if something were to happen to you.
+• Experiencing a major life change: Marriage, the birth or adoption of children, or the loss of a loved one, often means that more people are depending on you.
+Whenever your number of dependents increases or your marital status changes, it may be a good idea to purchase or update your life insurance to help make sure your family will be financially prepared if something were to happen to you.

 • Changing a career or income: Many people rely on their workplace for their life insurance policy.
-Unfortunately, that may mean your policy ends when your employment does, which could leave your loved ones in a bind if you were to pass away.
+Unfortunately, that may mean your policy ends when your employment does.
 Additionally, a prolonged unemployment could potentially draw down your savings, which could affect your family's finances if something were to happen to you before you rebuild your financial safety net.
 Though money may be tight after a job change, job loss, or reduction in income, this can be an important time to consider your life insurance coverage.

 Factors to consider when buying life insurance

-Life insurance is not a one-size-fits-all product, so there are several important factors to take into account to determine what product and policy fits your circumstances.
+Life insurance is not a one-size-fits-all product, so there are several important factors to consider in determining which product and policy fits your circumstances including:

 • Length of time you need coverage: Term life insurance policies can be as short as one year and as long as 30.
 Depending on your beneficiaries' financial needs, you can determine how long you might need coverage to protect them.

 • Employer-sponsored coverage: Many employers offer life insurance in their benefits package.
-Generally, it's affordable, but it often has low coverage limits.
+Generally, this type of coverage is affordable, but it often has low coverage limits.
 If your employer does offer life insurance, maximizing your employer-sponsored coverage and purchasing an additional policy on your own can be a savvy way to get all the coverage you need.

 The bottom line

-Since life insurance is intended to take care of anyone relying on you or your income, it’s a good practice to periodically review your coverage when there are any changes to your liabilities, your dependents, or your income.
+Since life insurance is intended to take care of anyone relying on you or your income, it’s a good practice to periodically review your coverage when there are any changes to your debts, life stage or home life, or your income.

 What to read next...